Joe Hall (ice hockey): Career

-1919 Stanley Cup Finals
+1919 Stanley Cup Final

-In 1919, Hall was part of the Montreal Canadiens team that made it to the 1919 Stanley Cup Finals.
+In 1919, Hall was part of the Montreal Canadiens team that made it to the 1919 Stanley Cup Final.
 The Finals were interrupted, with the two clubs having won two games each, and were cancelled on April 1, six hours before the deciding game, due to an outbreak of Spanish flu.
 The flu was contracted by several players on both the Canadiens and their opponents, the Seattle Metropolitans.
 Hall eventually succumbed to pneumonia, related to his influenza, in a hospital in Seattle, Washington, just four days after the series was abandoned.

 Hall was inducted into the Hockey Hall of Fame in 1961.

 Playing style

 Hall, a right-handed shot, started out his hockey career as a forward, playing predominantly as a right winger.
 During the 1905–06 season with the Portage Lakes Hockey Club he scored 33 goals in 20 games in the International Hockey League from the right wing position.
 During the second half of his career he played as a defenceman.
 A Brooklyn Daily Eagle article from December 20, 1931 by Harold C. Burr, interviewing former player Lester Patrick, described Hall as a "fast hard-riding forward in the old days of seven-man hockey" and as a "scoring defense man, too, and a hard blocker."
 The article described further how Hall was "built like a tomcat, with long arms and legs."

 "The 'Pegs were going down the ice and Hall had just jumped into the game when he and Tobin came together.
 Tobin was knocked down and as Hall circled past him he swung his stick around with the result that it crashed into Tobin's head with a sickening sound and the 'Peg player was stretched on the ice, afterwards being carried off."